soulwing/tnm4j/README.md

 This example also illustrates the common practice of including *sysUpTime* in the list of object identifiers for each GETNEXT operation.
-This provides an agent-based time basis for computing rates for counters such as the input and output octet counters.
+This provides an agent-centric time basis for computing rates for counters such as the input and output octet counters.
 Including a singleton object type like *sysUpTime* means that we can't simply use all of the object identifiers for the current row in the request for the next row -- the successor to *sysUpTime.0* is